mjkelly/weatherdash/README.md

 # weatherdash

-This is the server side portion of a weather dashboard for your house.
+This is the server side portion of a weather dashboard for your house, using data and icons from <https://openweathermap.org/>.

 The idea is that you put a portable computer (like a Raspberry Pi, or similar) somewwhere running Chrome and load this web page.
 This dashboard can be running on your portable computer, or somewhere else.